Norma History, Family Crest & Coats of Arms

 - Norma Bessouet (1940-2018), Argentine painter and sculptor

-- Norma J. Leighty, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2000
+- Norma J. Leighty, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 2000

 - Norma Mary Williams MBE (1928-2017), née Bridson, a New Zealand silver medalist swimmer at the 1950 British Empire Games